Patient education: Non-small cell lung cancer treatment; stage IV cancer (Beyond the Basics)

 Personalized, genotype-directed therapy for advanced non-small cell lung cancer

 Systemic therapy for advanced non-small cell lung cancer with an activating mutation in the epidermal growth factor receptor

 Anaplastic lymphoma kinase (ALK) fusion oncogene positive non-small cell lung cancer

-Initial systemic chemotherapy for advanced non-small cell lung cancer without an epidermal growth factor receptor mutation or the ALK fusion oncogene
+Initial systemic chemotherapy for advanced non-small cell lung cancer without a driver mutation

 Systemic therapy for advanced non-small cell lung cancer in elderly patients and patients with a poor performance status

 Overview of the clinical manifestations, diagnosis, and management of patients with brain metastases

 Radiation therapy for the management of painful bone metastases